Configure Storefront Search Redirects

 Broad Match

-When the keyword phrase contains mens shoes, with no quotation marks, the rule triggers when the shopper enters text that includes the words mens and shoes in any order.
+Enter the keyword or phrase without brackets or quotation marks, for example mens shoes.
+The rule triggers when the shopper enters text that includes the words mens and shoes in any order.
 The rule also triggers for both singular or plural forms based on stemming for the specific language involved.
 It doesn’t consider synonyms or other variations.

 Here are some examples.